 The PCC Endowment Fund was established in 1995 and was initially funded with \$100,000 by the government of the Republic of Palau.
 The Endowment Fund's goal is to grow in size to an endowment principle of \$10 million through a combination of investment returns, public and private contributions and a variety of special fundraising events.
 At such time, PCC plans to utilize the earned interest income to fund college programs and services and to provide post-secondary education and vocational training to the Republic of Palau and the Pacific region.
 The Board of Trustees is authorized by public law to manage investments consistent with the College's investment policy.
 Investments held by PCC for the Endowment Fund consist primarily of money market funds, fixed income securities, and common stock and is further disclosed in Note 1.
-The endowment funds are restricted and are recorded in the restricted nonexpendable net position category on the Statement of Net Position.
-The PCC Endowment Fund consists of the following at September 30, 2013 and 2012:
+The endowment funds are restricted and are recorded in the restricted nonexpendable net assets category on the Statements of Net Position.
+The PCC Endowment Fund consists of the following at September 30, 2014 and 2013:

-2013 2012
+2014 2013

-Endowment investments Endowment -restricted cash \$ 3,139,341 12,690 \$ 2,490,000
+Endowment investments Endowment fund-restricted cash \$3,636,000 6,537 \$3,139,341 12,690

-\$ 3,152,031 \$ 2,513,229
+Total \$3,642,537 \$3,152,031